toshiyan/CmbRecTool/README.md

 # CmbRecTool

-This Library contains Fortran90 subroutines to reconstruct lensing potential and cosmic polarization rotation from cosmic microwave background anisotropies (CMB).
+This Library contains Fortran90 subroutines to reconstruct lensing potential, polarization angle rotation, and patchy reionization from cosmic microwave background anisotropies (CMB).
+The Library also includes subrotuines for delensing, bi-spectrum calculation, and so on.

 # Install